KovalskyF/KovalskyF.github.io/04-Storytelling/Outline.md

 **To say:**

 People around you, the noise, the announcements, the sore back from that awful bench you're sitting on... it's hard to concentrate.
-And that's how I feel sometimes with tools that make my job harder rather than easier.
+That's what using bad tools feels like.
+Distracting.
+Uncomfortable.
+It kills focus.

 Design is not only about the result, but also about the environment in which it is created.
 Even when it's digital.

 ---

 ### Everyday useflow

-[Working on a project] -> [Encounter a problem] -> [Want to solve a problem] -> [Start Googling the solution] -> [Opens a Reddit thread from 2017 mentioning the problem] -> [Starts reading the comments] -> [Suddenly getting offtopic] -> [Notification from Tomáš - sent a reel on Instagram] -> [Watch a reel] -> [another, another ...] -> [One hour gone] -> [What was I solving again?] -> back to start

-**To say:**
+How it goes:

+1. Start project
+2. Hit a problem
+3. Google it
+4. Reddit 2017
+5. Comments
+6. Tomáš sends a reel
+7. Watch it… and another
+8. One hour gone
+“What was I solving again?”

 That's not a joke.
 That's typical wednesday.

----

-### Focusing on the work is the biggest challenge of them all.
+Focusing on the work is the biggest challenge of them all.

-**To say:**

 Focus is not a given.
 But a good tool doesn't take it away.
-On the contrary.

----

 ### Why good tools matter